markraley/versioned-polymorphic-buffers/README.md

     vector *Card cards 1
 ```

-Simple pod members (string and varint types above) are defined as
+Simple pod members types, such as string and varint, are defined as

 ```
 <type> <name> <lowest version supported> [<highest version supported>]
 ```

 Container pod members, such as vector and map, have additional parameters that will be covered in more detail later.
-They also have the same versioning parameters.
-If the high version number is omitted, the range is open ended.
+They also have the same versioning parameters - the vrange.
+If the high version number is omitted, the vrange is open ended.
+If a second version number is added on the line, the second one is the highest version that carries that data element and the vrange is closed.

 When the vpc compiler is run from the the examples/poker the targeted
-sources are built.
+sources are generated.
 The pathing is relative to the vpc file location, so that
 the auto generated sources always go to the same places.
 Caution should be used,
 as the specified locations and extensions will be overwritten.
 A nonsense extension can be used during development, and a target can be disabled by placing a minus sign '-' directly in front of the keyword 'language' with no spaces.